MatrixMike/lilypad/README.md

 e.g. to be tested : have an .ino file in git repo directory and open it in Arduino
 	saving it seems to create  directory elsewhere

+21.08.2015 14:25:15
+remember to checkout File Preferences in Arduino IDE for sketchbook location